mvo5/unattended-upgrades/README.md

 All operations are be logged in /var/log/unattended-upgrades/.
 This includes the dpkg output as well.
-The file /etc/logrotate.d/unattended-upgrades controls how long logfails are kept and how often they are rotated.
+The file /etc/logrotate.d/unattended-upgrades controls how long logfiles are kept and how often they are rotated.
 See the `logrotate` manpage for details.